MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 - Custom devices can reduce unit costs, but involve development time, and incur non-recurring engineering costs such as design, test, certification submissions, and manufacture.

 - Pre-certified system components or modules can reduce time to market and create a semi-custom device, but are more expensive than discrete chips.
-You must properly resource supply-chain and inventory management.
+You need to properly resource supply-chain and inventory management.

 The [Azure Certified Device catalog](https://devicecatalog.azure.com) offers devices that work well with Azure IoT and can help reduce costs and time to market.
 [IoT Plug and Play devices](https://devicecatalog.azure.com/devices?certificationBadgeTypes=PnP) can reduce both device and cloud development costs.